4D-JP/dev-semantic-search-v2/README.md

 |Fine-tuned BGE M3 R5|`0.785579`|`0.563636`

 > [!NOTE]
-> The absolute retrival score is lower than `r1` but we can expect less over-fitting, less representation collapse.
+> The absolute retrival score is lower than `r1` but we can expect less over-fitting, less representation collapse, thanks to assymmetric multiple negative rank loss.

 ## Limitations of Training Embedding Models